 As event organisers, we often get approached about Demo Stands.
 Startups want to know if they need one or not and I wanted to give you all an answer.

 So, do you need a demo stand at an event?
 Frankly, most likely – the answer is no, at least at most events out there.
-Here are the three main reasons as to why you should not bother as well as one main reason when you definitely should.
+Here are the two main reasons as to why you should not bother as well as one main reason when you definitely should.

 Most Often They Are Expensive Without Justification